Table of contents

 Market your brand

-Marketing your employer brand is the first step to propel all practices above.
-Start with developing your corporate website and social media presence as this is many potential candidates’ introduction to your company, and a poor user experience can sour what would otherwise be a long, productive relationship.
-Ensure professional online presence and highlight your unique workplace culture.
+Marketing your employer brand is the first step to propelling all practices above.
+Start with developing your corporate website and social media presence, as this is many potential candidates’ introduction to your company, and a poor user experience can sour what would otherwise be a long, productive relationship.
+Ensure a professional online presence and highlight your unique workplace culture.
 Communicating with your target candidates on the platforms they prefer is another excellent way to attract the right talents and meet them where they are.

 2. Recruitment